andrewtaitelewis/thesisCode/README.md

-To install all the dependencies, run: pip install -r requirements.txt
+To install all the dependencies, run: \n pip install -r requirements.txt